 It’s certainly a brave new world.
 When I started electronic music studies in 1980, equipment was very expensive and clunky.
 Almost everything was analog.
 Professional studio multi-track recorders required analog tape that were 2″ wide.
 Polyphony was rare, usually synths were monophonic, meaning you could only play one note at a time.
 Computers could only produce the most rudimentary sounds and required a lot of programming to get you there.
-And all of us, then, were excited by the , to us, new technology.
+And all of us, then, were excited by the, to us, new technology.
 But things have change dramatically.
-First the explosion of digital sampling and MIDI implementation, and now with the internet and the advancement of computer technology, people have within a click of the mouse, an incredible world of music making tools!
+First, the explosion of digital sampling and MIDI implementation, and now with the internet and the advancement of computer technology, people have, within a click of the mouse, an incredible world of music making tools!

-Future articles will discuss the rudiments of electronic music and music production, but for this introductory article, I want to give those that are new to electronic music some tools to dive into your own exploration and discover for yourself the exciting world of electronic music production!
-As I contemplated this artical, I decided that I wanted to share four different programs that come from four different angles of interest, from the DJ to the composer, and on to the synthesist or sound designer.
+Future articles will discuss the rudiments of electronic music, music production, and some music theory, but for this introductory article, I want to give those that are new to electronic music some tools to dive into your own exploration and discover for yourself the exciting world of electronic music production!
+As I contemplated this article, I decided that I wanted to share four different programs that come from four different angles of interest, from the DJ to the composer, and on to the synthesist or sound designer.
 There are literally thousands of music programs out there, but for the purposes of this article, I will focus on software that you can download for free, is available for multiple operating systems, stable, easy to use, as well as being free and open sourced software.
 So, if your a computer programmer, you can actually manipulate and enhance the software.
 All of these programs have a great community of online resources and documentation, so let ’em know of your interests and help build the next generation of electronic music.

 Here are the four free computer programs that are great whatever your musical endeavors might be.
 There are many other incredible programs out there, so please don’t limit yourself, search out the programs that might work best for your particular interests.